 Laser-assisted uvuloplasty is less invasive than uvulopalatopharyngoplasty.
 Although some patients report benefit, its usefulness in treating snoring has not been proved.

 For injection snoreplasty, a sclerotherapeutic agent is injected into the submucosa of the soft palate to stiffen it and the uvula.
 Its usefulness for snoring alone requires further study.

 For radiofrequency ablation, a probe is used to introduce thermal energy into the soft palate.
 Studies have shown its usefulness for snoring, but further study is needed.

 Palatal implants, made of polyethylene, can be placed into the soft palate to stiffen it.
 Three small implants are used.
 Their usefulness for snoring alone has not been proved, and the implants can extrude.

-Only some snorers have OSA, but most patients who have OSA snore.
+Only some snorers have obstructive sleep apnea (OSA), but most patients who have OSA snore.

-Clinical risk factors such as nocturnal apneic or choking episodes, daytime sleepiness, and a high BMI help identify patients at risk of OSA and thus in need of testing with polysomnography.
+Clinical risk factors such as nocturnal apneic or choking episodes, daytime sleepiness, and a high BMI help identify patients at risk of OSA and thus in need of testing with polysomnography or home sleep studies.

 Recommend general measures to reduce snoring (eg, avoiding alcohol and sedating drugs, sleeping with the head elevated or in the lateral decubitus position, losing weight).

 Consider specific measures such as mandibular advancement devices, uvulopalatopharyngoplasty, palate-altering procedures, and CPAP to treat snoring due to OSA.